iodapson/axum_workspace/README.md

 ## Brief Description

-This project can be used both as template, and also be a guide.
-So far so good though, it is currently only available as a template.
-In the future a new branch would be available for the guide version which would create a full-stack application - an inventory management application using axum on the backend of course, leptos on the frontend, and everything else in betweeen described under the "About" section of this repo.
+You are inside the `scratch-pad` branch of this repo - `axum_workspace`.
+This branch is just aspace to experiment with a mix ideas that would be appropriately filtered and refined into appropriate other branches inside this repo.

-Check `/docs/from-scratch.md` for details on how to create this project from scratch.
+Check `/docs/from-scratch.md` for a detailed code-walkthrough of how to get up to speed with the creation of this project (branch `scratch-pad` version of it).

 This project would piggyback on an already existing project, 'realworld-axum-sqlx'.
 You can find the project here: https://github.com/davidpdrsn/realworld-axum-sqlx/

+<pre>If you are looking for a bare-bone template version, one that simply creates a dockerized axum web-api with a Postgres docker container, and contains code to start creating route immediately, then check out the `template` branch of this project-repo.</pre>

 ---